 If you’ve ever attempted to get in touch with HMRC’s personal tax helplines in January, you’ll most likely know their hold music by heart.
 The taxman doesn’t have the best reputation for customer service, and unfortunately that reputation is hard-earned.
 Not to scare you, but with further departmental budget cuts, it all looks set to get even worse.
 According to HMRC’s own data, 21% of customers were left waiting for more than 10 minutes for an operator to answer their call in September 2017.

-The moral of the story, folks, is that if you think you might need help with your Self Assessment, don’t leave it until January or you’ll have some lengthy hold times in your immediate future.
+The moral of the story, folks, is that if you think you might need help with your Self Assessment, don’t leave it until January or you’ll have some lengthy hold times.

 HMRC taketh away, but HMRC also giveth.
 Some lucky business owners (especially those who mix self-employment with salaried employment) will be owed a tax refund.